aleksandr-mor/aleksandr-mor/README.md

 ### iOS developer, medical doctor and project manager.

-🌱  I’m currently studying at the iOS App Development Bootcamp, [Udemy.com](https://www.udemy.com/share/101WsW3@3rhQrAMzBs7qXYQSDrWXfHwghzCXuNdQrizFIy9f2Tab7dbRvQ5bxAA6URNWzr5O-g==/)
+🌱  I’m currently learning iOS Development

 🔭  My goal is to turn my passion for CS into a career in tech